Read those letters carefully to understand what’s really being offered.

 Comparing offers Determining the best package can be challenging.
 The school that seems to be giving you the most may be offering you the least when you factor in the total cost of attending that college and whether the bulk is in scholarships or loans.
 You want the majority in scholarships or grants.

 Make a chart or a spreadsheet with the details on all of the offers to easily compare them.
-I’ve come across two worksheets that should simplify this for you.
-Use this one from College Board or this one from Bankrate.com.
+I’ve come across a worksheets that can simplify this for you from the College Board.

 When the package isn’t enough If your teen really wants to attend a specific school, don’t be afraid to ask the financial aid office for more assistance.
 The worst they can say is no. Be upfront about a parent being laid off or unable to work due to illness.
 Share info on other financial aid offers to find out if this school is willing to match it in terms of your final cost.
 I know several parents who’ve called or written to a college asking for more money and received it.